A kinetic new vision for the next generation of man-spider fans.

 The inclusion of Peter Parker in SPIDER-VERSE (the “B” notwithstanding) lent it unlimited street strength.
 For those barely familiar with Miles (myself included), Peter’s presence was a welcome bridge to that character.
 Peter’s presence graphically illustrates the expertise that goes into being a spider-person, so that we can see the goal Miles must reach and the obstacles he must overcome.
 Peter – even though his role was mostly comedic – lent gravitas to this whole arachnid stew, because of his veteran status, his expertise also girding the alters’ expertise, because we take it for granted their expertise is akin to his.
 Peter B. Parker was needed in this tale to pass the torch to Miles, thus signing him off as adept enough to take it.

 Yes, there is a cameo from Marvel maven Stan Lee (who died in 2018 before this movie was released), and the outro credits start with a tribute to Stan, with his words: “That person who helps others simply because it should or must be done, and because it is the right thing to do, is indeed without a doubt, a real superhero.”
 Then another title card, addressed to Stan, presumably from all of us: “Thank you, Stan Lee and Steve Ditko, for showing us we aren’t the only ones.”

-And all I can think to say at this somber moment of self-realization is: “WOOOOO!”
+And all I can think to say is: “WOOOOO!”